obenland/clicky-popular-posts-widget/readme.txt

 == Installation ==

-1. Download WP Top Posts Widget.
+1. Download Clicky Popular Posts Widget.
 2. Unzip the folder into the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Setup the Widget in the 'Widgets' menu in WordPress